shreyapawate/WEBDEV/javascript.md

 var a = 10;
 let b = 20;
 const c = 30;
-Difference
-Keyword	Scope	Reassign	Redeclare var	function	✅	✅ let	block	✅	❌
+Keyword	Scope	Reassign	Redeclare var	function	Yes	Yes let	block	Yes	No const	block	No	No
-const	block	❌	❌
 Best Practice
 Use const by default
 Use let when value changes